Parker Logo

 Parker Logo 1993-2016

 In the nineties, Gillette set its sights on the writing instrument sector.
-She already owned the best-selling brand of disposable pens, Paper Mate.
+She already owned the best-selling disposable pen brand, Paper Mate.
 In 1993, they decided to add another well-known option: a Parker pen.

 The new owner has worked on the company’s style, which has not changed for the past 100 years.
 Thanks to Gillett, the brand logo has acquired elegance and modern design.

-The emblem now depicted a flying arrow, the trace of which writes out the initial letter of the company’s name— a large capital R. The tip still rushes up but with a slight forward inclination.
-The logo symbolizes leadership, ambitions, and big claims.
+The emblem now depicted a flying arrow, the trace of which spelled out the initial letter of the company’s name, a large capital R. The tip still rushes up, but with a slight forward inclination.
+The logo symbolizes leadership, ambition, and big claims.
 The shade of the emblem has also changed.
 The light gray color reflects stability, business qualities, and rigor.

 Everything from the color to the curves of the lines spoke of impeccable style.